 Over this last week, I have been posting prayers, liturgies and worship resources for Holy week.
 I have already posted resources for Stations of the Cross but here are some additional resources for Good Friday that I thought you might enjoy.
 I have interspersed them with images of the crucifixion from different cultures as I find reflecting on these remind me that Christ died for all cultures and all nations.

 - This post from Lilly Lewin: Freerange Friday: A Good Friday TakeAway has some great ideas for Good Friday.

-Also consider downloading her FREE Experiential Stations of the Cross
+- Also, consider downloading her Experiential Stations of the Cross.

-Take time this week to go through the sessions in the Lenten retreat: Women of the Passion at Sacred Space.
-It reflects on the events of the Passion, as witnessed by the women in the company of Jesus.
+- Take time this week to go through the sessions in the Lenten retreat: Women of the Passion at Sacred Space.
+“A retreat offers a chance to take a step back from the pressure of daily life, to reflect prayerfully on the current state of your relationships: with God, with the people around you, and with the world.”
 Very powerful!

-The following is part of a liturgy I wrote a couple of years ago that I often return to:
+The following is part of a liturgy I wrote that I often return to:

 Jesus you took bread and broke it,